L-1 Visa Denial | Top 5 Reasons, Latest Rejection Rates, Next Steps

-With all of its advantages, it’s no wonder why the L-1 visa is such a popular way to work in the U.S. However, just like every other visa classification, not everyone who applies gets approved.
-With the denial rates rising each year, it pays to be informed.
+With all of its advantages, it’s no wonder that the L-1 visa is such a popular way to work in the U.S. However, just like every other visa classification, not everyone who applies gets approved.
 If you have had your visa denied or are looking to prevent a future L-1 visa denial, then here are some of the reasons you may not get your visa approved.

 Each of the two categories of the L-1 visa has its own specific requirements that both the employer and employee must fulfill.
 Failure to demonstrate that you both meet the requirements can lead to denial.